Vertical Harvest: 3 Hydroponic Systems Perfect for Tiny House Kitchens

 Don't Let Maintenance Decay

 A hydroponic system is a living machine.
-It requires a "Maintenance Manifest" just like your solar panels or your composting toilet.
-Neglecting the pH levels for just three days can kill a whole harvest.
+It requires regular attention just like your solar panels or composting toilet.
+Neglecting pH levels for a few days can damage a whole harvest.

 Tiny House Punch List

-The Move-In Ready Punch List includes a dedicated "Maintenance Schedule" to protect your investment.
-Add your weekly nutrient checks and monthly pump cleanings to the sheet to ensure your vertical harvest stays lush and productive.
+The Move-In Ready Punch List includes a maintenance schedule section — add weekly nutrient checks and monthly pump cleanings alongside your other home systems to keep the garden productive.

 Stay On Top of Your Harvest

-System Type Initial Effort Ideal Crop Space Impact
+System Type Installation Effort Ideal Crop Space Impact

 Join the Community